 When and where was your first concert with the MCO?
-Don Giovanni, during the summer of 1998 in Aix-en-Provence.
+Don Giovanni, 1998 in Aix-en-Provence.

 What’s the best thing about playing with the MCO?
-The escape from routine.
+The full dedication.

 What is your most memorable moment with the orchestra?
-There are so many, I always swear that I’ll finally write them down!
+The last 21 years.

 May joined the Gustav Mahler Youth Orchestra in 1996.
 She participated in tours with Claudio Abbado, Bernard Haitink and Pierre Boulez before becoming one of the founding members of the Mahler Chamber Orchestra in 1998.